Cat Health

 Grooming Changes

 Decreased grooming: One of the earliest signs of illness.
-The cat's normally pristine coat looks greasy, matted, or flaky.
+Coat looks greasy, matted, or flaky.

-Over-grooming: Can indicate allergies, parasites, pain in a specific area, or stress.
+Over-grooming: Can indicate allergies, parasites, pain, or stress.

 Behavioral Changes

-Vocalization changes: A quiet cat becoming vocal (hyperthyroidism) or a vocal cat becoming silent (illness, pain).
+Vocalization changes: Quiet cat becoming vocal (hyperthyroidism) or vocal cat becoming silent (illness, pain).

-Aggression: A normally friendly cat that snaps or hisses may be in pain.
+Aggression: A normally friendly cat that snaps may be in pain.

 The Bottom Line